Tips to Improve Your Camera Phone Snapshots

 The better lit your subject is the clearer your image is likely to be.
-If possible shoot outside or turn on lights when shooting inside.
+If possible use your phone to shoot outside or turn on lights when shooting inside.
 Some cameras come with a built in flash or light – this can really lift a shot and add clarity to it, even if you’re shooting outside.
 If your camera does not have a flash or light you should avoid shooting into bright lights as you’ll end up with subjects that are silhouetted.

 As with all digital photography, the more steady your camera phone is when taking your shot the clearer your image will be.